ameter/CarND-VehicleDetection-P5/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in lines 27 through 39 of the file called `./features.py`).
+The code for this step is contained in lines 27 through 39 of the file called `./features.py`), and it's called on lines 39 and 43 of `./train_model.py`.

-I started by reading in all the `vehicle` and `non-vehicle` images.
+I started by reading in all the `vehicle` and `non-vehicle` images (lines 82-85 of `./train_model.py`).
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]